A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes

 Suppose that $\tau_1$ is the first time that an arrival occurs in the process $N$, in particular $\tau_1$ is exponentially distributed with rate $\gamma$.
-Let $\mathbf{e}_\lambda$ be another independent and exponentially distributed random variable, and fix $x\in\mathbb{R}$ and $y\geq 0$.
-Then making use of the Wiener-Hopf decomposition,
+Let $\mathbf{e}_\lambda$ be another independent and exponentially distributed random variable, and fix $x\in\mathbb{R}$ and $y\geq0$.
+Then making use of the Wiener--Hopf decomposition,

-If we momentarily set $(x,y) = (V(0,\lambda), J(0,\lambda)) = (0,0)$ then by the Poisson Thinning Theorem it follows that $(Y_{\tau_1\wedge \mathbf{e}_\lambda}, \overline{Y}_ {\tau_1\wedge \mathbf{e}_\lambda})$ is equal in distribution to $(V(1,\lambda), J(1,\lambda))$.
-Moreover, again by the Poisson Thinning Theorem, $(Y_{ \mathbf{e}_\lambda}, \overline{Y}_ { \mathbf{e}_\lambda})$ is equal in distribution to $(V(T_1,\lambda), J(T_1,\lambda))$.
+If we momentarily set $(x,y) = (V(0,\lambda), J(0,\lambda)) = (0,0)$, then by the Poisson Thinning theorem it follows that $(Y_{\tau_1\wedge \mathbf{e}_\lambda}, \overline{Y}_ {\tau_1\wedge\mathbf {e}_\lambda})$ is equal in distribution to $(V(1,\lambda), J(1,\lambda))$.
+Moreover, again by the Poisson Thinning theorem, $(Y_{ \mathbf{e}_\lambda}, \overline{Y}_ { \mathbf{e}_\lambda})$ is equal in distribution to $(V(T_1,\lambda), J(T_1,\lambda))$.
 This proves the theorem for the case $n=1$.

-In the spirit of the proof of Theorem \ref{thm_main}, the proof for $n\geq 2$ can be established by an inductive argument.
+In the spirit of the proof of Theorem \ref{thm_main}, the proof for $n\geq2$ can be established by an inductive argument.
 Indeed, if the result is true for $n=k-1$ then it is true for $n=k$ by taking $(x,y) = (V(k-1, \lambda), J(k-1, \lambda))$ then appealing to the lack of memory property, stationary and independent increments of $Y$ and the above analysis for the case that $n=1$.
-The details are left to the reader. \end{proof}
+The details are left to the reader. \end{pf}

-\begin{remark}\rm A particular example where the use of the above theorem is of pertinence is a linear Brownian motion plus an independent compound Poisson process.
-This would include for example the so-called Kou model from mathematical finance in which the jumps of the compound Poisson process have a two-sided exponential distribution.
-In the case that $X$ is a linear Brownian motion the quantities $\overline{X}_{\mathbf{e}_1/\lambda}$ and $-\underline{X}_{\mathbf{e}_1/\lambda}$ are both exponentially distributed with easily computed rates. \end{remark}
+\begin{remark} A particular example where the use of the above theorem is of pertinence is a linear Brownian motion plus an independent compound Poisson process.
+This would include, for example, the so-called Kou model from mathematical finance in which the jumps of the compound Poisson process have a two-sided exponential distribution.
+In the case that $X$ is a linear Brownian motion, the quantities $\overline{X}_{\mathbf {e}_1/\lambda}$ and $-\underline{X}_{\mathbf{e}_1/\lambda}$ are both exponentially distributed with easily computed rates. \end{remark}

-\subsection{Approximate simulation of the law of $(X_t, \overline{X}_t, \underline{X}_t)$}
+\subsection{Approximate simulation of the law of $(X_t, \overline {X}_t, \underline{X}_t)$}